NOSE.

 4.96/5 on Doctify

 I'm Mr David Whitehead, a Consultant ENT and Facial Plastic Surgeon with the FRCS(ORL-HNS) qualification.
-I use preservation rhinoplasty techniques wherever possible — lowering the dorsum as a complete unit rather than shaving it down — and piezoelectric (ultrasonic) instruments for any bone work.
+I use preservation rhinoplasty techniques wherever possible, lowering the dorsum as a complete unit rather than shaving it down, and using piezoelectric (ultrasonic) instruments for any bone work.
 The result is a smoother profile with less bruising and faster recovery.

 What is a dorsal hump?